Study English in the USA at

 ** Student Services fee includes campus based services.
 The rate may change without notice.

-*** Residence Hall fees are approximate and vary depending on location and single / double occupancy.
-Fees do not include additional one-time $250 housing placement fee.
-Students will pay dormitory costs after arrival.
+*** Residence Hall fees are approximate and vary depending on location and number of occupancy.
+All residence hall packages include meal plans.
+To apply for residence halls, students must submit a one-time, non-refundable $200 housing prepayment with the application.
+Students will pay remaining dormitory costs after arrival.

 See details on MSU campus living here:

-**** The Meal Plan varies depending on the option you choose.
+**** The Meal Plan is included with the residence hall fee and varies depending on the plan.
 See MSU residence page.

 ***** All students are required to have valid health insurance.
-Students must demonstrate health insurance coverage or purchase health insurance through A.C.E.
+Students must purchase health insurance through A.C.E.
 Fees listed above cover the student during the 7.5-week session.
 Students may purchase additional coverage for vacation periods.
 View our health insurance plan here.
+(Exceptions will be made for students who have a scholarship with their government and can provide a valid Financial Guarantee and insurance card.)

-Application and Housing Placement Fees$100 application fee and $250 housing placement fee are required at the time of application.
-They are non-refundable.
+Application Fee$100 application fee is required at the time of application.
+It is non-refundable.

 Financial Documentation for F-1 Visa StudentsThe United States Immigration and Customs Enforcement (ICE) requires that students have sufficient financial resources to meet school and living costs while in the U.S. The student, parents, or a sponsor must provide a current bank statement or an official letter from a bank verifying sufficient funds.